NikolaTotev/NikolaTotev/README.md

  ### 📫 How to reach me:
  * Email: nikola.r.totev@gmail.com
- * Social Media: Nikola Totev (look for the blue circle)  [LinkedIn/Instagram/Facebook]
+ * Social Media: Nikola Totev [LinkedIn/Instagram/Facebook]

 <!-- **NikolaTotev/NikolaTotev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->